We are a local government within the north-west metropolitan area of Melbourne, Victoria, Australia.

-We are responsible for providing a range of community services for residents and businesses within the City of Moonee Valley.
+We are responsible for providing a range of community services for residents and businesses within Moonee Valley.
 These include areas of childcare, aged and disability, libraries, animal registration, planning, street cleaning, parking management, citizenship ceremonies, garbage collection and recycling.

 We also look after community buildings, footpaths and roads, parks and gardens, bridges, drains and street furniture, environmental areas, recreation centres and sporting grounds.